Rugby returned to the Olympic programme at Rio 2016, when the Sevens format provided a captivating showcase for this pacy and thrilling team sport.

 - The three-point drop goal, in which a player drop-kicks the ball between the goalposts during regular gameplay; and

 - The three-point penalty kick, awarded after an infringement by the opposing team.

-Teams consist of three forwards and four backs, and each team can substitute up to five players during a game.
+Teams consist of three forwards and four backs, and each team can substitute players up to five times during a game.
 All players in Rugby Sevens must be skilful in both attack and defence, able to run quickly, pass accurately and tackle effectively to bring an opposing runner to the ground.

 Countering the All Blacks' power and passion

 A total of 12 teams will compete for medals in both the men's and women's competitions at Tokyo 2020.